WarDog1000/road-to-hero/3 Front End Development Libraries/README.md

 # Front End Development Libraries

-This repository contains the exercises and projects completed as part of the FreeCodeCamp Front End Development Libraries course.
+This repository contains the exercises and projects completed as part of the [FreeCodeCamp Front End Development Libraries course](https://www.freecodecamp.org/learn/front-end-development-libraries/)
+.

 ## Description